 (5) If EXC1 is selected for a structure, then EXC2 should apply to the following types of component:

-welded components manufactured from steel products of grade S355 and above;
+a) welded components manufactured from steel products of grade S355 and above;

-welded components essential for structural integrity that are assembled by welding on the construction site;
+b) welded components essential for structural integrity that are assembled by welding on the construction site;

-welded components of CHS lattice girders requiring end profile cuts;
+c) welded components of CHS lattice girders requiring end profile cuts;

-components with hot forming during manufacturing or receiving thermic treatment during manufacturing.
+d) components with hot forming during manufacturing or receiving thermic treatment during manufacturing.

 NOTE The National Annex can give different choices of execution Class for types of components or details.